 - Class E – electrical upstand for recharging vehicles

 - Class F – closed circuit television cameras

-If it is not clear whether works are covered by permitted development rights, you will need to apply for a Lawful Development Certificate of Proposed Works for a legally binding decision (external link) from the local planning authority.
+If it is not clear whether works are covered by permitted development rights, you will need to apply for a Lawful Development Certificate of Proposed Works for a legally binding decision from the local planning authority.
 This will formally verify if you require planning permission for a proposed development, and will be of benefit should you come to sell the property at a later date.

 Application form (15), guidance notes (GN15) and local information requirements (LIR15) are available on the Application Forms page under the heading “Lawful Use Certificate”.

 If planning permission is required for Householder developments, application form (1), guidance notes (GN1) and local information requirements (LIR1) are available, under the heading “Householder Applications”.
 If your proposal relates to a Non-Householder development then other application forms are available on the Application Forms page.
 If you are unsure which form to use please telephone our Planning Technical Team on 01892 602010.

 Further information is available under the heading “Planning fee information, Tips for Submitting Applications & Guidance Notes”.